mitmath/18335/README.md

 * Flop count and backward stability

 **Further Reading:** L. N. Trefethen, Lectures 10 and 16.
 For backward stability analysis, see Chapter 18.3 of Higham.

+### Lecture 11 (March 16)

+* Householder reflections and Givens rotations demos
+* Eigenvalues, eigenvectors, and diagonalizable matrices
+* Why do we need eigenvectors?
+(And not just the SVD)

+**Further Reading:** L. N. Trefethen, Lecture 24.
+Explore the [reflections-and-rotations notebook](https://github.com/mitmath/18335/blob/master/notes/Reflections-Rotations-And-Orthogonal-Transformations.ipynb) and the [least-squares notebook](https://github.com/mitmath/18335/blob/master/notes/Three-Ways-To-Solve-Least-Squares.ipynb) for more computational demos with least-squares and A=QR in Julia.